tingtsai/PrintableOptics/README.md

 # PrintableOptics
-This website demonstrating 3D printing capabilities for micro-optics
+This website demonstrates two-photon polymerization for micro-optics applications